wusai2333/trib/doc/labs.md

 Here is the story: some cowboy programmer wrote a simple online microblogging service called Tribbler, and leveraging the power of the Web, it becomes quite popular.
-However, the program runs as one single process; it does not scale, cannot support many concurrent connections, and is vulnerable to machine crashes.
+However, the program runs in one single process; it does not scale, cannot support many concurrent connections, and is vulnerable to machine crashes.
 Knowing that you are taking the distributed computing system course at UCSD, he asks